- Bike registration

 - Call 911 if the crime is in progress.

-- Pick up any blue light phone on campus and you will be connected directly to the University Police Dispatcher.
+- Pick up any blue light phone on campus and you will be connected directly to a University of Delaware Police 911 Dispatcher.
 Blue light phone locations are indicated by blue dots on this map.

 - Appear personally at 413 Academy Street.